PragatiDBhat/Portfolio/index.md

       <img src="https://github.com/PragatiDBhat/Portfolio/assets/163662545/cc783bfa-5f44-496a-8ced-8acfee28c8bf" alt="Whale Optimization" style="max-width: 100%; height: auto; border-radius: 8px;">
     </td>
     <td style="padding: 20px; width: 60%; vertical-align: top;">
       <p>The Whale Optimization Algorithm (WOA) is a nature-inspired optimization technique.
-It mimics the hunting behavior of humpback whales, particularly their unique bubble-net feeding strategy.The WOA is used to solve optimization problems in various fields, including engineering, economics, and computer science.</p>
+It mimics the hunting behavior of whales, particularly their unique bubble-net feeding strategy.The WOA is used to solve optimization problems in various fields, including engineering, economics, and computer science.[1]</p>
     </td>
   </tr>
 </table>

-### Key Features of the Whale Optimization Algorithm
+### Features of the Whale Optimization Algorithm

 1. **Encircling Prey:** Whales identify the location of prey and encircle it.
 In WOA, this behavior is modeled mathematically to update the positions of search agents.